-Note: The Lawyer Assistance Program is a service offered to Bar members and law students and is not available to the general public.
+Note: The Lawyer Assistance Program is a service offered to Bar members and is not available to the general public.
 It is also not a Lawyer Referral Service.
-For help in finding an attorney please contact yourlocal bar association.
+For help in finding an attorney please contact your

 Services Available Through LAP

 All services are accessible through the confidential LAP Hotline: 800-327-9631

 Telephone Hotline: Staffed by trained counselors 24 hours a day, 7 days a week.
 If you are a lawyer or judge and have a personal problem that is causing you significant concern, the Lawyer Assistance Program can help.
 Please feel free to call LAP's confidential hotline at 800-327-9631.